radical-cybertools/radical.owms/docs/source/library/index.rst

 Library Reference
 *****************

-This is the Troy library reference
+This is the RADICAL-OWMS library reference

 .. toctree::